 A Commandment That Shapes Faith and Family

 The call to honour your father and mother is far more than a rule for children.
-It is a timeless principle that strengthens families, reflects God’s authority, and brings blessing to communities of faith.
+It is a timeless principle that strengthens families, reflects God’s authority and brings blessing to communities of faith.

 For deeper study, resources like Bible Gateway provide multiple translations and commentaries to help explore this command further.